MicrosoftDocs/xamarin-docs/docs/android/platform/android-job-scheduler.md

 * An `Android.App.Job.JobService` is an abstract class that must be extended with the logic that will run the job on the main thread of the application.
 This means that the `JobService` is responsible for how the work is to be performed asynchronously.
 * An `Android.App.Job.JobInfo` object holds the criteria to guide Android when the job should run.

-To schedule work with the Android Job Scheduler, a Xamarin.Android application must encapsulate the code in a class that extends the `JobService` class. `JobService` has three lifecycle methods that that can be called during the lifetime of the job:
+To schedule work with the Android Job Scheduler, a Xamarin.Android application must encapsulate the code in a class that extends the `JobService` class. `JobService` has three lifecycle methods that can be called during the lifetime of the job:

 * **bool OnStartJob(JobParameters parameters)** &ndash; This method is called by the `JobScheduler` to perform work, and runs on the main thread of the application.
 It is the responsibility of the `JobService` to asynchronously perform the work and  `true` if there is work remaining, or `false` if the work is done.